 One of the biggest nuggets of wisdom was her detailed information about warming, cooling and neutral proteins.

 As a general guideline, you should feed 2-4% of your adult dog’s ideal bodyweight in raw dog food per day.

-Double-check your math with raw feeding calculators, and/or contact brands for a personal evaluation.
+Double-check your math with raw feeding calculators, my raw dog food math ebook and/or contact brands for a personal evaluation.